-This is a must when visiting Kyoto.
-The Kyoto Residence of the Tokugawa Shogun was built in 1603.
-Nijo Castle is unique in Japanese cultural heritage sites as it has never been reconstructed; everything about the castle is original, including the interior.
+Nijo Castle is a must when visiting Kyoto.
+The Kyoto Residence of the Tokugawa Shogun was built in 1603, and is somewhat unique in Japanese cultural heritage sites as it has never been reconstructed; everything about the castle is original, including the interior.
 A favourite for many visitors is the ‘nightingale floor’ leading to the grand chambers.
 It got its name from the squeaking floorboards that made it difficult for intruders to sneak in.
 Rich in interior, with beautiful woodcarvings and paintings by the top artists of that period, Nijo Castle is where many major Japan historical events took place including the last Tokugawa shogun, handing power over to the Emperor in 1867 and thus ending the Tokugawa shogunate's 250 year rule.
 Nijo Castle is listed as an UNESCO World Heritage site.

 - Tel: +81 (0)75 841 0096

-The intricate, stealthy architecture continues at Nijo Jinya.
-Built in the seventeenth century Nijo Jinya was originally a merchant’s house which was later used as an inn for feudal lords while they visited the Emperor.
-The structure has many amazing features such as trapdoors, false walls, secret tunnels and soundproofing constructed in an era when espionage and deception where the order of the day.
+Nijo Jinya was originally a merchant’s house which was later used as an inn for feudal lords while they visited the Emperor.
+The structure has many amazing features such as trapdoors, false walls, secret tunnels and soundproofing, constructed in an era when espionage and deception where the order of the day.
 Built in the 17th century, Nijo Jinya retains its original layout, although it was thoroughly renovated in 2013.
 Tours are held in Japanese only.

 - Tel: +81 (0)75 841 0972